WilsonLTL/HKBU_Smart_Elevator/readme.md

 ### Elevator part:
 1. Make sure the panel connect to the main class
 2. In Thread_Elevator_Panel, finish the if else in line 39 and 45, who check which type of message should be send
-3. In Thread_Elevatoe_Panel, finish the process in line 60, which will receive a job send by server, and reply the information your all things need in line 63 to 66
+3. In Thread_Elevator_Panel, finish the process in line 60, which will receive a job send by server, and reply the information your all things need in line 63 to 66
 4. Do the function that to update the panel of elevator as u like! (since i believe that you already have your own idea to design it)

 ### Admin part: